 Prohibited Personnel Practices

 The U.S. Office of Special Counsel has the authority to investigate and, where appropriate, prosecute claims of prohibited personnel practices.
-There are twelve prohibited personnel practices, including reprisal for whistleblowing and personnel actions involving appointments, promotions, reassignments, disciplinary actions, and other personnel matters of a similar nature.
+There are fourteen prohibited personnel practices, including reprisal for whistleblowing and personnel actions involving appointments, promotions, reassignments, disciplinary actions, and other personnel matters of a similar nature.